 If marketing is about giving people what they need, writing about marketing has to do the same job.
 In most cases, this is about giving information (practical advice on how to do things), insights (stories and anecdotes about how and why things happen) and ideas and inspiration.

 These writing outcomes come easier when you’re writing about more specific subjects than broad generalities.
-Writing just reads better when it gets specific and concrete than broad and abstract.
+Writing reads better when it’s specific and concrete, rather than broad and abstract.
 It feels more real, more relevant and more relatable.

 Organise your writing